Orpaltivs/SOTEM/README.md

 # SOTEM
 Tokenized educational project using AI agents Verse and GTP.
+## Description
+This is a tokenized educational project that combines education, innovative technologies, social interaction and the opportunity to receive passive income.
+The goal of the project is to create a platform that will provide users with a useful experience, help master blockchain technologies, promote interaction in the community and provide financial benefits.

 ## Usage example
 Application of project tools to create educational content: